tdwg/website/conferences/2024/sessions/index.md

 **Abstract**<br />
 The Taxon Concept Schema (TCS) is the TDWG standard for exchanging taxonomic data.
 The new version, which will make TCS maintainable and elevate it to a current TDWG standard, will go to public review this year.
 Circumscription or definition of taxonomic groups will not be part of the first release, because it is not straightforward and this information is very rarely exchanged with the elements that are currently available in TCS.
 However, they are obviously a very important aspect of Taxon Concepts—and therefore a Taxon Concept standard—and the TCS Maintenance Group has every intention of including it at a later stage.

 In this symposium we try to bring together presentations about methods of computationally tractable taxon circumscriptions, i.e. definitions that are unambiguous and can be reasoned with—at least by humans at this stage.
 The goal is to get started on a path towards inclusion of circumscription terms in TCS.
-Besides filling a gap in TCS, we hope that including these terms in a TDWG standard will bring the various methods of circumsciption to the attention of a larger audience and will hopefully lead to them becoming more mainstream and to the exchange of richer taxonomic data."
+Besides filling a gap in TCS, we hope that including these terms in a TDWG standard will bring the various methods of circumsciption to the attention of a larger audience and will hopefully lead to them becoming more mainstream and to the exchange of richer taxonomic data.

 ## SYM13 Controlled Vocabularies: The secret sauce that unlocks the power of data consistency and accessibility!